microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaCustomSecurityAttributeDefinitionAllowedValue.md

 This example update a custom security attribute definition predefined value.

-- `CustomSecurityAttributeDefinitionId` parameter specifies the custom security attribute definition ID.
+- `-CustomSecurityAttributeDefinitionId` parameter specifies the custom security attribute definition ID.
-- `Id` parameter specifies the ID of Microsoft Entra ID Object.
+- `-Id` parameter specifies the ID of Microsoft Entra ID Object.
-- `IsActive` parameter specifies the predefined value is active or deactivated.
+- `-IsActive` parameter specifies the predefined value is active or deactivated.

 ## Parameters